 The Examiner is part of States Newsroom, a national 501(c)(3) nonprofit supported by grants and a coalition of donors and readers.
 We retain full editorial independence.

-Erik Gunn joins the Wisconsin Examiner after 24 years as a freelance writer for Milwaukee Magazine, Isthmus, and The Progressive, winning awards for investigative reporting, feature writing, beat coverage, business writing, and commentary.
+Erik Gunn joined the Wisconsin Examiner after 24 years as a freelance writer for Milwaukee Magazine, Isthmus, and The Progressive, winning awards for investigative reporting, feature writing, beat coverage, business writing, and commentary.
 An East Coast native, he previously covered labor for The Milwaukee Journal after reporting for newspapers in upstate New York and northern Illinois.
 His work has also appeared in other national publications including Politico, The Washington Monthly, and The American Lawyer.

 Isiah Holmes is a journalist and videographer, and a lifelong resident of Milwaukee, Wisconsin.
 Holmes’ video work dates back to his high school days at Wauwatosa East High, when he made a documentary about the local police department.
 Since then, his writing has been featured in Urban Milwaukee, Isthmus, Milwaukee Stories, Milwaukee Neighborhood News Services, Pontiac Tribune, and other outlets.

 Henry Redman is a staff reporter for the Wisconsin Examiner who focuses on covering Wisconsin’s towns and rural areas.
 He previously covered crime and courts at the Daily Jefferson County Union.
 A lifelong Midwesterner, he was born in Cleveland, Ohio and graduated from Loyola University Chicago with a degree in journalism in May 2019.